uboslinux/ubos-docs/sphinx/developers/buildrelease.rst

    ======================= ===============================
-   dev channel             as often as several times a day dev to red channel      once a week red to yellow channel   to be determined yellow to green channel to be determined
+   dev channel             as often as several times a day dev to red channel      once a week red to yellow channel   once a month yellow to green channel to be determined
    ======================= ===============================